samie/Flip/README.md

-# Flip - User inactivity tracking for Vaadin
+# Flip - 3D flip effect for Vaadin components

 With *Flip* extension you can create two sides for your layout.